beefmcr/one-click-apps-1/README.md

             It can also include the dynamic parameters such as
             $$cap_appname and $$cap_other_random_char
     displayName: (ARM)The Awesome App
-    isOfficial: true ## Only if all images used here are official or from a trusted source.
+    isOfficial: false ## Only if all images used here are official or from a trusted source.
     description: A relatively short description, less than 200 characters.
     documentation: This docker-compose is taken from example.com
 ```